Enerweather/Enerweather/README.md

 ---

-## Value Proposition

-Enerweather provides:

-- Insight into how **weather conditions** affect **energy production**.
-- Per-city estimations of solar and wind energy production based on **population-adjusted distribution**.
-- A clean, event-driven architecture for scalable, real-time analytics.

----

 ## System Architecture

 The architecture follows clean modular principles and is inspired by the Lambda pattern.
 It consists of: